ycpcs/cs320-spring2017/labs/lab03.md

 ## Step 1: Create an SSH keypair

-Execute the following commands in a Cygwin (Windows) or Linux terminal window:
+Execute the following commands in a Cygwin (Windows) or Linux terminal window, which take you to your home **(H:)** drive, and then lists the contents of the **.ssh** directory (if it already exists):

+	cd h:
-	ls ~/.ssh
+    ls ssh

 If this command shows the files **id\_rsa** and **id\_rsa.pub**, then you can continue to Step 2.
 Otherwise, execute the following command:

-If you are working on a lab computer, execute this command (which causes the SSH key to be stored on your home drive):

-    export HOME=/cygdrive/h

 To generate the SSH key:

 	ssh-keygen -t rsa -b 2048

-Enter the file name for the SSH key.
-Note the path of where the key is being stored.
+Enter the following path and file name for the SSH key: **/cygdrive/h/.ssh/id_rsa**  That will store your SSH key in the **.ssh** directory on your home drive.
+If you are working on your own PC, you will likely need to use a different drive letter, as you might not have an **H:** drive.
+Note the location where you stored the SSH key.

 When prompted for a passphrase, just press enter (twice).